oracle/node-oracledb/INSTALL.md

   Binaries on Windows](#winbins) and make sure the correct Visual Studio Redistributable is also installed.

-#### 3.12.3 Installing node-oracledb without GitHub Access
+#### <a name="nogithubaccess"></a> 3.12.3 Installing node-oracledb without GitHub Access

-Some companies block access to github.com so `npm install oracledb` will fail to download binaries, as will installing source code from GitHub with `npm install oracle/node-oracledb.git#v2.1.2`.
+Some companies block access to github.com so `npm install oracledb` will fail to download binaries, as will installing source code from GitHub with `npm install oracle/node-oracledb.git#v2.2.0`.

-There are two suggested methods for installation.
+There are two suggested methods for generic installation.
+Oracle Linux users can also [install Node.js and Node-oracledb RPMs](#instnoderpms).

 ##### 3.12.3.1 Use the oracle.com GitHub mirror